-*Tabular grain films with color dye technology, like Tmax or Delta, may come out of the bath with pink/purple dyes in the emulsion, and require double the processing time on the label to clear.
+*Tabular grain films with color dye technology, like Tmax or Delta, require double the processing time on the label to clear, and may come out of the bath with pink/purple dyes in the emulsion.

 **High speed films like P3200 and Delta3200 can be processed at their native ISO between 1000-1600 by the instructions on the label.
 These are designed to be pushed to 3200 by adding 10°F (6°C).
 All films can be pushed or pulled by adjusting temp. +/-10°F (6°C) per stop.